2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 • African buffalo: a small herd plowing through the mud

-• Hyena: It was far away, but clearly a hyena
+• Hyena: It was far away, but a hyena

-• Jackal: He actually warned us for the leopard; thank you, little guy
+• Jackal: He warned us about the leopard; thank you, little guy

 • Lechwe: I mean, they’re everywhere!